mcore1976/cc1101-tool/README.md

 - added Arduino Mega/Nano/Uno version which requires TTL logic converter for 3.3V - TXS0108E.
 - added ESP32 version.
 - changed RECRAW <sampling interval> command to start recording RAW signal once something appears over the radio.
-- added command ADDRAW to manual compose the signal in the buffer (by copying hex number chunks from Universal Radio Hacker tool for example).
+- added command ADDRAW to enable manual composition of the signal in the buffer (by copying hex number chunks from Universal Radio Hacker tool for example).
 - added option SCAN <start freq> <end freq> to find a peak frequency for recording/jamming..